Browse by . . .

 That problematic sound persists, just below the level of rudely stealing the show from the others.
 Only as one gets all the way around the mezzanine does the whistle grow loud enough that one has to pay attention.
 Right around that time, one spots a tea kettle without either a heat source or water.

-A long row of photos, like diary entries, further extends Oliver's studio.
+A long row of photos, set out like diary entries, further extends Oliver's studio.
 They show him and his props, not all right side up—and all supposedly reflected in the kettle.
 Instead of a virtuoso Self-Portrait in a Convex Mirror, the artist offers a portrait of the artist on the cheap.
 Less-interesting photos turn animal pelts into constellation charts.
 They pun on names like the dog star, a hint that Oliver is slyly pulling together his map of the self and world.

 Kaphar copies seventeenth- and eighteenth-century paintings before taking them apart.
-Some portraits, unstretched, scrunch up in their display cases like the Wicked Witch after a bath.
+Some portraits, left unstretched, scrunch up in their display cases like the Wicked Witch after a bath.
 Others come with big holes, because they have lent one figure to a neighbor.
 An erect white male with perhaps a slight resemblance to Thomas Jefferson falls into the lap of a black woman, and a former slave by Anne-Louis Girodet faces off with an English aristocrat.
 A count-duke by Diego Velázquez rides off into the floor, and a notably robust black man peeks into Diana's bath by François Boucher.

 Kaphar may like the period art for its stiffness, for its sexuality, or for its mix of old money and enlightenment ideals.
 He may like it, too, for its hesitant discovery of a black person's dignity.
 It may even point to the origins of a certain slave-holding democracy.